badrap/ipv46/README.md

 **ipv46** is a small JavaScript library for parsing, formatting and sorting IPv4/6 addresses.
 It works on both Node.js and browser environments.

+> [!NOTE]
+> Currently, we're not taking in any new feature requests or suggestions.
+Our team is focused on essential features for our product development.
+Please use the issue tracker for bug reports and security concerns, which we highly value and welcome.
+Thank you for your understanding ❤️

 ## Installation

 ```sh